Canadian Rangers: Rifle replacement

 Owing to the decreasing availability of spare parts, the replacement of the Lee–Enfield rifle had long been expected, and in August 2011, after user requirements had been determined, the Canadian Forces officially issued a tender request for a bolt-action rifle compatible with 7.62×51mm NATO and .308 Winchester ammunition.
 Approximately 10,000 rifles were to be bought giving the system a service life of about 30 years.
-Project management is being provided by the Canadian Army's, Director Land Resources (DLR).
-The new rifles are a Finnish SAKO design, based on the subsidiary company Tikka's T3 Compact Tactical rifle (CTR).
-The rifle is being manufactured under licence by Colt Canada and to be in service by 2018.
+Project management was provided by the Canadian Army's, Director Land Resources (DLR).
+The new rifles are a Finnish SAKO design, based on the Tikka T3 Compact Tactical rifle (CTR).
+The rifle was being manufactured under licence by Colt Canada, set to be in service by 2018.
 The tender was cancelled in October 2011 due to contractual issues and a new tender was issued in 2014 for replacement rifles with a selection competition in 2015 and the winning design entering service between 2015 and 2019.
 In April 2015, Colt Canada was selected to produce the rifle under licence.
 Thirty-three initial examples of the new rifle based on the CTR were delivered to the 4th Canadian Ranger Patrol Group (4 CRPG) in Victoria, British Columbia, in June 2015, while Canadian Ranger instructors from across all CRPGs concurrently attended "train-the-trainer" training at the Small Arms section at the Combat Training Centre, CFB Gagetown, New Brunswick.
 "Uncontrolled testing" was completed with 100 rifles in Nunavut in August 2015, while controlled testing was conducted in November 2015 in the British Columbia interior, facilitated by 4 CRPG.
 The rifles were tested to ensure they would fire properly and remain accurate at temperatures as low as -51 C (laboratory conditions), as well as remain robust and serviceable amidst the rigours of transportation in vehicles and in particular on all-terrain vehicles.
-They are expected to be able to stop all large predators, including polar bears.
-Feedback from the Canadian Rangers was generally very positive, with only minor adjustments required, and has been incorporated in the final production rifles.
+They are expected to stop all large predators, including polar bears.
+Feedback from the Canadian Rangers was generally very positive, with only minor adjustments required, and was incorporated in the final production rifles.